Joe Denly: Franchise cricket

 After playing for Barisal Burners in the 2012–13 Bangladesh Premier League and returning to the country in 2014 to play for Brothers Union in domestic limited overs cricket, Denly was selected in 2017 by Dhaka Dynamites as an overseas player in the Bangladesh Premier League draft.
 He made his Dhaka debut in late November in the 2017–18 Bangladesh Premier League, scoring 44 runs on debut against Chittagong Vikings.
 He played in Dhaka's final six matches of the tournament as the team reached the final of the competition where they lost to Rangpur Riders.

 In 2018, Denly joined the Sydney Sixers as a replacement for Jason Roy when he was selected by the national team in the 2017-18 Big Bash League season.
 He performed well in his four games, scoring 146 runs at an average of 73.00 with a top score of 72 not out.
 He was player of the match in the Sixers final match of the tournament against Melbourne Stars, making 72 runs from 45 balls and taking one wicket.
 After captaining Kent in the Caribbean Regional Super50 competition, Denly played 12 matches for Karachi Kings in the 2018 Pakistan Super League where he was the fourth highest run scorer in the competition with 323 runs.

-In September 2018 Sydney Sixers announced that they had re-signed Denly for whole of the 2018–19 Big Bash, although following his selection for the England tour to the Caribbean he was only able to play of the side until early January.
+In September 2018 Sydney Sixers announced that they had re-signed Denly for whole of the 2018–19 Big Bash, although following his selection for the England tour to the Caribbean he was only able to play for the team until early January.
 Later that year, Denly was bought by Kolkata Knight Riders in the 2019 IPL Auction.

 In December 2020, Denly signed a contract to play for Brisbane Heat in the 2020–21 Big Bash.
 Due to quarantine restrictions in place because of the COVID-19 pandemic, he was available to play for the team from early January 2021.